tenglin2/PomodoroTimer/README.md

 ### Overview
 This is a simple Pomodoro Timer project coded in JavaScript.
 I wanted to learn how JavaScript can handle timed events to I tested it with this implementation.

+> To view the page in browser, please click [here](https://tenglin2.github.io/PomodoroTimer/).

 ### Features
 - Dynamic timing selections
 - Responsive start, reset, and edit buttons